philzook58/philzook58.github.io/_posts/2024-05-14-hashing-modulo.md

 # Canonization

 Like the rational example, the obvious solution if it is available is to reduce your structure to a canonical form and then hash that.
-We should immeditalte reduce `(4,8)` to `(1,2)` and only store that.
+We should immediately reduce `(4,8)` to `(1,2)` and only store that caonnical version.
+The python built in `Fraction` is something like that.

 ```python
 from fractions import Fraction